lukegriffith/hugo_site/content/_index.md

 BSc (Hons) Computing [Birkbeck, University of London](http://www.bbk.ac.uk/) _2016 to 2020_

 10+ years of IT experience.
-Experience at a managed service provider, hedge fund and fintech startup.

 Interested in DevOps, Cloud Software, Kubernetes and Golang.